Younes202/-Nepal-Earthquake/README.md

-# Predict Earthquake Damage in Kavrepalanchok 🇳🇵
+# Prediction of earthquake damage in Kavripalanchuk 🇳🇵

 ## Overview